A Survey on Code-Based Cryptography: Preliminaries

 \subsubsection{Fiat-Shamir Transform}

-The \emph{Fiat-Shamir transform} allows us to build a signature scheme from a zero-knowledge identification scheme.
+The \emph{Fiat-Shamir transform} allows us to build a signature scheme from a ZK protocol.
 To avoid the communication with the verifier that randomly picks a challenge, the challenge is replaced with the seemingly random hash of the commitment and message.

 The following table follows the general description of the Fiat-Shamir transform from \cite{fiatshamirtransform}.
-We assume that we are given a zero-knowledge identification scheme and a public hash function $\mathcal{H}$.
+We assume that we are given a zero-knowledge identification scheme and a public hash function $\mathsf{Hash}$.